 - Restart your PC and check whether the Sleep mode behaves.

-- In the Windows Search bar, type Power and open Edit power plan.
+- Press the Windows key + S, type power, and select Edit power plan.

 - Set the Put the computer to sleep setting to Never for both On battery and Plugged in options.

 - Now, click the Save changes button.